All customers who have access to Ad Experiences as part of their Terminus subscription can access this view.

 The next section of the Tactic Details page is Creative Performance.
 Here, you can see performance for your ad creative set(s), and can easily sort by which variations have received the most impressions, or have the highest click-thru rate.

-At the individual creative level, users can use the orange icons below the creative thumbnail to edit their landing page, view performance trends for impressions and clicks, and preview how the ad placement will look “in the wild.”
+At the individual creative level, users can use the icons below the creative thumbnail to edit their landing page and view performance trends for impressions and clicks

 Users can use the “Bulk Action” drop down to perform additional actions at the individual and multi-creative level.